$IncomeTaxByState.com

 Marginal Rate vs Effective Rate: A Common Confusion

-California's highest bracket is 13.3%.
+California's highest bracket is 13.3% per Cal.
+Rev. & Tax.
+Code § 17041.
 That does not mean a Californian earning $100,000 pays 13.3% of their income.
-Only the dollars above each bracket threshold get taxed at that bracket's rate.
+Only the dollars above each bracket threshold get taxed at that bracket's rate, the same bracket-build mechanic the IRS uses for federal tax per IRS Publication 17, Chapter 1.

 Full explanation with worked examples →